Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: Introduction

 Extensions of Chern--Simons theory to more general classes of gauge groups have been proposed in the physics literature.
-This includes gauge groups which are non-compact Lie groups and complex reductive groups \cite{witten1991,barnatan1991,gukov2005,dimofte2009} and Lie super groups \cite{witten1989b,horne1990,rozansky1992,rozansky1993,rozansky1994,kapustin2009b,GaiottoWitten-Janus,Mik2015,mikhaylov2015b}.
-Such extensions are expected to have many applications, including to the Volume Conjecture, logarithmic conformal field theory and three dimensional quantum gravity.
+This includes gauge groups which are non-compact Lie groups and complex reductive groups \cite{witten1991,barnatan1991,gukov2005,dimofte2009} and Lie supergroups \cite{witten1989b,horne1990,rozansky1992,rozansky1993,rozansky1994,kapustin2009b,GaiottoWitten-Janus,Mik2015,mikhaylov2015b}.
+Such extensions are expected to have applications to many areas, including the Volume Conjecture, logarithmic conformal field theory and three dimensional quantum gravity.
 Mathematical constructions of these extensions have largely been obstructed by technical and conceptual difficulties which appear when moving beyond compact gauge groups.
 For example, the Chern--Simons/Wess--Zumino--Witten correspondence is fundamentally unclear in these extensions, thereby preventing the use of recent advances in the theory of logarithmic vertex operator algebras \cite{Gotz:2006qp, Quella:2007hr,Creutzig:2011cu,creutzig2022}.
-Moreover, since Chern--Simons theories with non-compact gauge groups involve categories of line operators which are non-semisimple, have infinitely many isomorphism classes of simple objects and have simple objects with vanishing quantum dimension, the approach of Reshetikhin--Turaev does not apply in its original form.
+Since Chern--Simons theories with non-compact gauge groups involve categories of line operators which are non-semisimple, have infinitely many isomorphism classes of simple objects and have simple objects with vanishing quantum dimension, there are serious obstructions to applying the Reshetikhin--Turaev construction.